 A Step-By-Step Guide To Revealing Your Niche Ranking Factors

-Start by analyzing what kind of sites and URLs are appearing in your SERPs
+Start by analyzing what kind of websites appear in your SERPs

 Doing this might be problematic for an extensive keyword set, yet it's still worth a shot on a small set of your most relevant keywords.

 And if you're optimizing for various locations, it might get even more time-consuming.
-In this case, you'll need a tool that can show your search engine results in multiple locations, for example, this one.
-It can show you a live SERP for any keyword in any specific location on a mobile or a desktop device, plus it's 100% free.
+In this case, you'll need a tool that can show your search engine results in multiple locations.

-Check your competition in terms of site speed and mobile friendliness
+Check your competition in terms of website speed and mobile friendliness

 Once again, user comfort is a priority.
 So, regardless of what factors are important in your niche, such universal characteristics will always matter.